dkilfoyle/thrombolysis/docs/whynot.md

 TPA increases the risk of symptomatic ICH from 0.6% to 6%.

-TPA associated hemorrhage is
+TPA associated hemorrhage is :

 * Usually untreatable and may be fatal
 * Difficult to predict and can occur even in optimally selected patients

-The risk can be reduced by close protocol adherence.
+The risk can be reduced by careful patinet selection and close protocol adherence.